The 2010s just ended and now is a good time to reflect on my favorite entertainment from that decade spanning video games, television and film.

 The Walking Dead

 This is the TV show of the 2010s that I was the most hooked on.
-A zombie thriller that focuses on character drama helps make the horror caused by the zombies (and the humans) all the more terrifying.
+A zombie thriller that focuses on character drama, thereby making the horror caused by the zombies (and the humans) all the more terrifying.

 Red Dead Redemption

-The western is a genre that has been long forgotten by Hollywood but it came back in a big way in this open-world video game from Rockstar Games (Grand Theft Auto) and I have never had more fun getting immersed in the old west.
+The Western is a genre that has been long forgotten by Hollywood but it came back in a big way in this open-world video game from Rockstar Games (the infamous creators behind Grand Theft Auto) and I have never had more fun getting immersed in the old West.

 Heavy Rain